Frequently Asked Questions - 2026

 When is the conference?

-The first conference for the southwest will be February 2-5, 2023.
+The conference will be January 29 — February 1, 2026.
 Registration opens in Advent and is on a first-come, first serve basis.
-The deadline for submitting registrations is January 30.
+The deadline for submitting registrations is January 22, 2026.

 Do you have to be an Anglican to register?